Netherlands 2023 "Prehistoric animals (III)"

 Stamps in set 15

-Values 3 Mini-Sheets of 5 stamps each, with face value "1", every Mini-Sheet contain 3 stamps with reconstruction and 2 stamps with fossils of the prehistoric animal:
+Values 3 Mini-Sheets of 5 stamps each, with face value "1", each Mini-Sheet contain 3 stamps with reconstruction and 2 stamps with fossils of the prehistoric animal:

 Mastodon, Anancus arvernensis